KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 ### Seting API keys

 You have free access to LLM.
 But it is still a better choice to bring your own API key (paid or free) for better experience.
 Free LLM will have rate limitation and slow response time.
 For the best experience bring your own api key.
-Currently we have 4 providers:
+Currently `tAI` have integration with 4 providers:
 1. `Google` (Gemini models)
 2. `OpenAI` (GPT models)
 3. `Anthropic` (Claude models)